 Carved by ancient rushing waters, the granite Gorge descends spectacularly into the valley below.
 Halfway down the gorge lies Gordon’s Pools, named after Gordon Fillery.
 Here the thick bush peels away to expose a silent, secluded spot at the foot of a gently trickling waterfall.
 Fill your lungs with the fresh mountain air and enjoy an afternoon nap in the cooling shade by one of the pools.

 Symphony dam lies tucked into a small gulley below the plains stretching down from the main gate.
 With views into the hills across the wetland, this little dam is a great spot to let time wash over you whilst watching the Bee-eaters flit in and out of their holes in the dam wall.
 The orchestra of frogs starts tuning up in the early evening which is when the dam truly lives up to its name.

-In the heart of the western plains lies the Lido (meaning public swimming pool), which takes its name from the many Blesbok and zebra which laze in the sun on the banks of the small watering hole.
+In the heart of the northern plains lies the Lido (meaning public swimming pool), which takes its name from the many Blesbok and zebra which laze in the sun on the banks of the small watering hole.
 There is almost always some animal activity around this springwater pan – but please don’t swim in here for your own safety!

 The huge granite dome that is Tomjachu Hill dominates the view from the Homestead.
 A hike to the top of this ancient granite dome reveals a 360 degree panoramic vista of the reserve and surrounding mountains.
 Up here you may also see Klipspringer prancing across the rocks or hear the alarm whistle of Mountain Reedbuck.